Informational widgets

 Overviewβ

-Information widgets are needed for quick access to information important to the user.
+Information widgets are needed for quick access to information important to you.
 This can be data on speed, weather, parking position, data from external sensors, and much more.
-Widgets can be configured according to the user's specific requirements, enabling their visibility on the application screen or disabling them if necessary.
+Widgets can be configured according to your specific requirements, enabling their visibility on the application screen or disabling them if necessary.

 Altitude widgets display the height above the sea level of the current geolocation and the elevation of the map center.

-Altitude can not be displayed correctly on some Android devices.
-To resolve this problem, download an altitude correction map: Menu β Download maps β All Downloads β World maps β World altitude correction.
+On some Android devices, the altitude can display inaccurately.
+To solve this problem, download a map with altitude correction: Menu β Maps & Resources β All Downloads β World maps β World altitude correction.

 - Android